tnahsar/Python-complete-guide/Lists & Tuples/README.md

 Problem 6:
 Ask user for 3 numbers and store them as a tuple.
 Then unpack the tuple into 3 separate variables and print them individually.

+# Section 2: Tuple Mastery (Unpacking, Nesting, Swapping)

+Concept:
+- Tuple Unpacking: Extracting values directly into variables
+- Tuple Packing: Grouping multiple values together
+- Swapping: Easily done using tuple unpacking

+Problem 1: Tuple Unpacking -
+Unpack a tuple (name, age, city) into three variables and print them.

+Problem 2: Swapping Without Temp Variable -
+Swap values of two variables using tuple unpacking.

+Problem 3: Nested Tuple Access -
+Given a tuple with nested data, access specific elements from it.

+Problem 4: Returning Multiple Values -
+Write a function that returns multiple values as a tuple.

+Problem 5: Tuple of Tuples to List -
+Convert a tuple of tuples into a single flattened list.

 # Section 6: Logical Challenges (Lists + Tuples Combined)
 Problem 1:
 Find the largest and smallest number in a list without using max() or min() (use loops).